-When the construction boom slowed, I returned to the maintenance facet of the business a much wiser Superintendent.
+When the construction boom slowed, I returned to the maintenance facet of the business as a much wiser Golf Course Superintendent.

 Can you tell us a few things about your early life, where were you born, what high school, first jobs?

-I’m presently not married, but in a committed relationship with a fantastic woman.
+I’m presently not married but in a committed relationship with a fantastic woman.
 We met at her mother’s restaurant, close to the club that I worked at in Southern California.
 The Assistant Pro and I would frequent her restaurant regularly for lunch.
-I love spicy Thai food and she made some of the best curry my brow has ever broken a bead of sweat to.
+I love spicy Thai food and she made some of the best curries my brow has ever broken a bead of sweat too.
 They would make fun of the “farang” wanting chopsticks, which I guess I still do not fully understand to this day.
 The rest is history.
-No children as of yet, just a 3-year old, Australian Shepherd named Jackson- or “Jax” for short.
+No children as of yet, just a 3-year-old, Australian Shepherd named Jackson- or “Jax” for short.
 He more than occupies that void for right now.

 Where did you go to school for turfgrass management?

 I attended the Stockbridge School of Agriculture at the University of Massachusetts of Amherst.

 Who was your earliest mentor in the industry and how did he inspire you?

 My earliest mentor in the business is still a Golf Course Superintendent at The Samoset Resort in Rockport, Maine named Gregg Grenert.
 He instilled in me what one must possess in terms of dedication, versatility, and the time requirements to be successful as a Superintendent.